jellyfin/jellyfin-media-player/for-web-developers.md

  - `api.settings.value(section, key, callback)`: Get a specific setting.
  - `api.settings.setValue(section, key, value, callback)`: Set a specific setting.

-You can also listen for setting and setting group option updates.
-I don't currently use this, but you can see details of how to do that [from the signals here](https://github.com/jellyfin/jellyfin-media-player/blob/7d5943becc1ca672d599887cac9107836c38d337/src/settings/SettingsComponent.h#L76-L83).

 ## Checking for Updates

-You need to call `window.NativeShell.AppHost.init()` before you can use this.

 ```js
 const updatePlugin = await window.jmpUpdatePlugin();